sabakukhyraa/Cart/README.md

 # Cart

-This project is an e-commercial website's cart practice for me.
+This project is a practice of an e-commercial website's cart.

+Ali Kerem Ata